olodbrok/cancer-datasets/README.md

 This repository does not redistribute restricted datasets.
 It provides links, descriptions, access notes, and licensing/use constraints.

-All sample and test data is synthetically generated.
+All sample and test data in this repo is synthetically generated.
+See the T&Cs for external links.

 ## OncoParser Test Data